blogmorozcc/blogmorozcc.github.io/content/post/diy-pikvm-v2/index.md

     "DIY",
     "Hardware",
 ]
-image = "IMG_20240330_085717_015.jpg"
+image = "header.jpg"
 +++

 ## Introduction to KVM over IP

 KVM over IP (Keyboard, Video, Mouse over IP) is a technology that allows remote access and control of a computer or server through a network connection.
 It enables users to manage the server's or PC's console as if they were physically present at the machine, regardless of their location.
-Here's how it works and its advantages over software remote desktop solutions:

 ### How it works